 New York Sportsbooks

 There are currently eight retail sportsbooks in New York, and these are offered at commercial and tribal casinos in the state.
-New York City is not home to any retail sports betting options, and that has hurt the market in terms of growth.
+New York City is not home to any retail betting options, and that has hurt the market in terms of growth.

 The FanDuel Sportsbook at Tioga Downs and DraftKings Sportsbook at del Lago Resort Casino are two of the most popular retail sportsbooks in the state.
-Rivers Casino and Resorts World Catskills are the two other commercial casinos in New York that offer sports betting.
+Rivers Casino and Resorts World Catskills are the two other commercial casinos in New York that offer sports wagering.

-In order to place a bet in New York, bettors must travel to one of these retail sportsbooks and create a sports betting account.
+However, currently, in order to place a bet in New York, bettors must travel to one of these retail sportsbooks and create a sports betting account.
 Customers are not limited to just one account and are free to bet at any of the licensed retail sportsbooks.

 Get more online sports betting information from other states